zjleblanc/ansible-policy-enforcement/README.md

 The repository includes test cases and example input data to help you validate your policies.
 See the `test_aap_policy_examples/` directory for more details.

+## Rego Playground

+For instant feedback with sample input and custom rego policy, I like to use the [Rego Playground](https://play.openpolicyagent.org/).
+The provided sandbox makes it easy to iterate quickly (i.e. fail fast).

 ## Documentation

 - [POLICY_INPUT_DATA.md](POLICY_INPUT_DATA.md): Contains detailed information about the input data structure used by the policies